ScootKit/CustomDCBot/README.md

 ## Support development

-As mentioned above our buisness model is to host these bots for servers - therfull it does not really make sens to publish our product here - but we do it anyway - but we need your support!
+As mentioned above our business model is to host these bots for servers - it does not really make sense to publish our product here - but we do it anyway - but we need your support!
 Feel free to [contribute](.github/CONTRIBUTING.md) or [donate on Patreon](https://patreon.com/scnetwork).
 Thank you so much <3

 ## Please read this issue before continuing.